cogneco/typeup/README.md

 Typeup is a markup language for writing documents.
 It is inspired by the simplicity of Markdown but tries to better support writing longer documents.
-Typeup is still in very early development and only parts of the functionality is implemented yet.
+Typeup is still in very early development and only parts of the functionality is yet implemented.

 ## Examples
 You can find example files here: